 Jesus wants us to understand our duties as His followers.
 The grace that has been given to us shows that we owe Him everything, and He owes us nothing.
 (Luke 17:10)

 This parable talks about stewardship of our resources.
 God will not entrust bigger and greater blessings if we are not faithful in smaller things today.
 (Luke 16:9)

 The Parable of the Rich Man and Lazarus

 The Parable of the Wise and Foolish Servants

 This parable speaks to those who are in positions of authority within a church, for they are held accountable when the Master returns.
 (Luke 12:43)

-Jesus understood that while evil is prevalent back in the day, it will still and certainly be prevalent up until the years to come.
-It is fascinating how He made sure that His message will reach the ends of the earth.
-He spoke in timeless realities to different kinds of people so that we will know the truth and nothing but the truth about who God is and what He has done.
+Jesus understood that while evil was prevalent back in the day, it will still and certainly be prevalent up until the years to come.
+It is fascinating how He made sure that His message would reach the ends of the Earth.
+He spoke in timeless realities to different kinds of people so that we would know the truth and nothing but the truth about who God is and what He has done.

-It is important to know Jesus’ parables today because it will first teach us humility, and will teach us something about ourselves later on.
+It is important to know the parables of Jesus today because it will first teach us humility, and will teach us something about ourselves later on.
 This will serve as our guide because Jesus spoke this Himself.
-But most importantly, these parables teach us who the real hero is and who needs to be glorified the most.
+But most importantly, these parables of Jesus teach us who the real hero is and who needs to be glorified the most.

-Parables are Jesus’ way of demonstrating His grace to those who are spiritually blind.
-He made God’s wisdom accessible even to those who are undeserving, making the kingdom of God available for everyone.
-So we must keep in mind that the same Jesus Christ that spoke parables back in the day, is the same Jesus Christ that gives us love and hope today.
+The parables of Jesus are Jesus’ way of demonstrating His grace to those who are spiritually blind.
+He made God’s wisdom accessible even to those who are undeserving, making the kingdom of God available to everyone.
+So we must keep in mind that the same Jesus Christ that spoke parables back in the day is the same Jesus Christ that gives us love and hope today.